-Description - National Foresters Grove is a large open space area with a number of remnant and planted trees.
-The park has recently constructed district level play space with includes play equipment with shade, climbing nets and flying fox.
-The play area also includes a basketball area, fitness equipment and skate/scooter elements.
-There are two large barbecue shelters, public toilet.,ample seating and a water bottle filling station/drinking fountain with a dog watering bowl.
+National Foresters Grove is a large open space area with a number of interactive areas for children and adults to use.
+The play area includes play equipment with shade, climbing nets, flying fox, basketball area, fitness equipment and skate/scooter elements.
+There are two large barbecue shelters, public toilet, ample seating and a water bottle filling station with a dog watering bowl.

 There are two sections of the park separated by a man made Lagoon which acts as a sediment and waste catchment.
 Periodically the lagoon is emptied and waste and sediment cleaned out.
 The two sections are linked by a timber bridge.
 This is a great place for family gatherings.
 There is plenty of street parking.